awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 **Note**
 For your convenience, the AWS sign\-in page uses a browser cookie to remember your IAM user name and account information\.
 If you previously signed in as a different user, choose **Sign in to a different account** near the bottom of the page to return to the main sign\-in page\.
 From there, you can type your AWS account ID or account alias to be redirected to the IAM user sign\-in page for your account\.

-1. Sign\-in with each account using the steps provided below so you can compare the different user experiences\.
+1. Sign in with each account using the steps provided below so you can compare the different user experiences\.

    **Full access**